yspacedev/midi2tesla/README.md

-Simple converter for midi files to square wave tesla coil music
+Simple converter for midi files to "square wave" Tesla coil music

 For custom (and better quality!) music on prebuilt Tesla coils that connect over bluetooth or people who don't have, don't want to build, or don't find it convenient to use a fiber optic interrupter.